Nablus is located between Mount Ebal and Mount Gerizim, both of whose heights are about 900 m. Its population is about 153,000 (source).

-A new city named as Flavia Neapolis was built near Shechem by the Roman emperor Vespasian.
+The new city named Flavia Neapolis was built near Shechem by the Roman emperor Vespasian.

-‘Neapolis’ means ‘new city’ in Greek, which later became the origin of the name of ‘Nablus’.
+Neapolis means new city in Greek, which later became the origin of the name Nablus.

-Nablus developed as a Roman city, with a new Colosseum, a theater, a racetrack and paving roads which still remain in its old city or environs.
+Nablus developed as a Roman city, with a new Colosseum, a theater, a racetrack, and paving roads that remain in its old city or environs.

-Palestine was conquered by the Crusades.
+The Crusades conquered Palestine.
+Christian and Samaritan communities were accepted again.
 Christian and Samaritan communities were accepted again.

 Saladin, the first sultan of Egypt and Syria, retook Palestine, Islamic system was redeveloped.